 Journal

-Featured JES Author: Ryan Donoghue's "To Talk Jesus Is to Talk Politics: The Protestant Church and Resistance in East Germany"
+Featured J.E.S.
+Author: Ryan Donoghue's "To Talk Jesus Is to Talk Politics: The Protestant Church and Resistance in East Germany"

 Issue 59.4 of the Journal of Ecumenical Studies is now available via Penn Press.
 For each issue, the Diablogue features one author and makes a full-text PDF version of their article available on Project Muse.
 In this issue, we feature Ryan Donoghue’s "To Talk Jesus Is to Talk Politics: The Protestant Church and Resistance in East Germany" which can be accessed HERE